gagneurlab/OUTRIDER/README.md

 ### OUTRIDER development installation

-If you use a Bioconductor version prio 3.8 or if you want to get the latest development version of `OUTRIDER`, you can install it from GitHub with `devtools`.
+If you want to get the latest
+development version of `OUTRIDER`, you can install it from GitHub with `devtools`.
 For this, you need a working development environment to compile the C++ code (see for details: [Windows](https://cran.r-project.org/bin/windows/Rtools/)